nymous/pydantic-vault/README.md

         vault_namespace: str = "your/namespace"  # Optional, pydantic-vault supports Vault namespaces (for Vault Enterprise)
         vault_secret_mount_point: str = "secrets"  # Optional, if your KV v2 secrets engine is not available at the default "secret" mount point

+settings = Settings()
+# These variables will come from the Vault secret you configured
+settings.username
+settings.password.get_secret_value()

-# Let's pretend we want to override a value with something from the environment
+# Now let's pretend we have already set the USERNAME in an environment variable
+# (see the Pydantic documentation for more information and to know how to configure it)
+# Its value will override the Vault secret
 os.environ["USERNAME"] = "my user"

 settings = Settings()
-settings.username  # "my user"
-settings.password.get_secret_value()  # the value set in Vault
+settings.username  # "my user", defined in the environment variable settings.password.get_secret_value()  # the value set in Vault
 ```